 - Loss of consortium, care, and affection provided by the deceased.

-What Is the Average Compensation for an Uber Accident Claim?
+What Is the Average Compensation for an Uber Accident Claim in San Francisco?

 There is no way to estimate the value of an Uber or Lyft accident claim without carefully analyzing the details.
 Every accident will be different and result in different damages.
 Your attorney will help you determine the types of compensation available to you after an Uber or Lyft accident, and these typically include: